 The 2013 Regulations state that HWBs are required to consult on a draft of their PNA during its development and this consultation must last for a minimum of 60 days.
 Regulation 8 lists those persons who must receive a copy of the draft PNA and be consulted on it.
 This list was used to develop the local list of stakeholders and organisations to include in the consultation on the draft PNA for 2022 (shown in Appendix 2).
-Appendix 4 of the final version will present the questions used in the Consultation survey and the summary response.
+Appendix 4 presents the questions used in the consultation survey and the summary response.